helium/HIP/0019-third-party-manufacturers/TEMPLATE.md

 Please include how you plan on supporting the ongoing e-commerce store and community feedback in Discord.

-Makers are required to maintain and staff a Discord channel to communicate with the community, respond in a timely manner (1 business day), able to provide detailed updates during pre-order period, and communicate in an official capacity on manufacturing status (blog post, website, store page are examples of “official” outlets).
+Manufacturers are required to maintain and staff a Discord channel to communicate with the community and respond in a timely manner (1 business day).
+Additionally, manufacturers are expected to provide detailed updates during any pre-order periods, and communicate in an official capacity on manufacturing status.
+Blog posts, official website, or store pages are examples of "official" outlets for sharing updates.

 ## Hardware Security